What’s on tap for Bend Ale Trail Month

 Not only that, but the Bend Ale Trail includes non-beer options like distilleries, cideries, and wine tasting rooms called Drinkable Diversions.

-Complete one territory and get a prize taster glass specific to that territory.
-Complete the whole thing and get a nifty holder for all those glasses.
+Complete one territory and earn a stainless steel, insulated Bend Ale Trail water bottle—plus the sticker for your first territory.
+Each additional territory unlocks another sticker, so you can build out the full set as you go.
 That’s how it works in a normal month, and mostly for Bend Ale Trail Month, too.
 But then it gets even more fun…

 Bring on the BAT Month Prizes!